-If no corresponding AF application session context already exists, the AF shall use the Npcf_PolicyAuthorization_Create method with the appropriate service information to create and provision an application session context.
-The information in the AppSessionContextReqData shall be derived from the policy template.

-When requesting QoS provisioning for a media streaming session, the 5GMS AF shall use the configured policy templates of the Provisioning Session to determine the list of the QoS references within the "altSerReqs".
-The lowest priority index shall be assigned to the policy template with the lowest QoS requirement and the highest priority shall be assigned to the requested operation point by the UE (if the UE is allowed to use that operation point).
+When requesting QoS provisioning for a media streaming session, the 5GMS AF shall use the configured Policy Templates of the Provisioning Session to determine the list of the QoS references within the "altSerReqs".
+The lowest priority index shall be assigned to the policy template with the lowest QoS requirement, and the highest priority shall be assigned to the requested operation point by the UE (if the UE is allowed to use that operation point).

-Media streaming sessions shall use exactly one component per session.
-It is assumed that a single sub-component is used, unless otherwise indicated.

-NOTE: This clause is not limiting the possible set of 5G System exposure functionalities for obtaining Network Assistance information.
+When a Network Assistance session is subsequently destroyed by the Media Session Handler (per clauses 4.7.6 and 11.6.4.6), the 5GMS AF shall destroy the corresponding AF application session context in the relevant PCF instance.

 NEXT CHANGE